karmab/kcli/README.md

 - *diskthin* Value used when not specified in the disk entry.
 Defaults to true
 - *diskinterface* Value used when not specified in the disk entry.
 Defaults to virtio.
 Could also be ide, if vm lacks virtio drivers
 - *nets* Array of networks.
 Defaults to ['default'].
-You can mix simple strings pointing to the name of your and more complex information provided as hash.
+You can mix simple strings pointing to the name of your network and more complex information provided as hash.
 For instance:

 ```
 nets: